jasgrg/yakbee/readme.md

   - <code>sellatloss</code> *optional: defaults to 1*, when <code>0</code> the bot will not execute a sell if the current value is less than the previous purchase value.
 This can be good or bad depending on your strategy.
 Sometimes a short term loss can result in a long term gain, but not always.
 Trade with care.
+  - <code>buy_near_high</code> *optional: defaults to 0* when 0 the bot will not perform a buy if the price is greater than 97% of the recent max close price.
   - <code>min_gain_to_sell</code> *optional: defaults to 0* when <code>sellatloss</code> is True this setting has no effect.
   Otherwise the bot will not sell if the current price is less than the previous buy price plus the mimimum percentage gain.
   - <code>buy_strategies</code> is a two-dimensional array of strings.
 Each child array is a strategy.
 Each string within